hpi-swa/Squot/README.md

 ### Supported asset types

-Squot can handle these asset types:
+git/s can handle these asset types:
 - Images (BMP, GIF, JPEG, PCX, PNG, PNM, XBM)
 - Animations (GIF)
 - Sounds (AIFF, WAV)

-Additionally, Squot can track these generic asset types:
+Additionally, git/s can track these generic asset types:
 - Plaintext (UTF-8)
 - BLOB (any binary data)

 ### Using external git tools

 If you try to use an external git tool, like the git command line, on the repository inside your Squeak folder, you will quickly notice that all your branches are gone.
-The reason for this is that Squot hides its branches (and other refs like HEAD) to protect itself from external changes that would otherwise lead to problems.
+The reason for this is that git/s hides its branches (and other refs like HEAD) to protect itself from external changes that would otherwise lead to problems.
 Nevertheless, there is a way to use external git tools in the same repository as Squeak.

 1. In Squeak, open the context menu on the branch or the commit on which you want to work on using the external git tool.